vibing-onion/Stock-Correlation-Analysis/README.md

 The project is based on the concept of convergence trading and tries to demonstrate the relationship between highly correlated stocks.

 May find out more details on our website @ https://vibing-onion.github.io/Stock-Correlation-Analysis/

+The current GUI code is not maintained due to upcoming transformation onto flask framework.